 When I first got my house ten years ago, I started buying some Black and Decker Versapak tools because I was needing several cordless tools and it seemed smart to have them all use the same battery.
 I wound up with a dustbuster, screwdriver, drill, and snakelight.
 Eventually the NiCad batteries stopped taking a charge and, although B&D had stopped selling Versapak tools, I was able to get two more batteries from Target.
 That was 2004, but one of the batteries went kaput pretty quickly and had stopped taking a charge at all.
 Since the dustbuster and drill both need two batteries, I needed something better than these memory-prone NiCad batteries.
 B&D makes “gold” versions of the batteries that are really NiMH batteries, so I ordered two of those last night.
-NiMH batteries don’t have memory effect, but I worry that my charger won’t work properly with NiMH (my conclusion was that it would work, but it might take twice as long to charge the batteries).
+NiMH batteries don’t have memory effect, but I worry that my charger won’t work properly with NiMH (my conclusion was that it would work, but it might take twice as long to charge the batteries) (eventually I started using a hobby charger to charge the NiMH replacements).

 Today I searched eBay for “Versapak” and found a guy who was selling information for $12.95 on how to rejuvenate Versapak batteries.
 I’m no dummy, if there is that kind of knowledge available, it is free somewhere on the internet.
 I did find a site where you would get a transformer and a big resistor and could zap a battery back to life.
 That seemed complicated.